 A compost that has a high content of food byproducts is also high in potassium (think banana peels).
 Another organic fix for potassium deficiency is greensand.

-It is recommended that you test your soil before trying to specifically adjust your soil’s potassium.
+Oh, test your soil before trying to specifically adjust your soil’s potassium!
 Be careful not to overdo things in your enthusiasm to healthify your plants.